inab/mg-process_TCGA_CD/INSTALL.md

 # TCGA CD MuG/VRE wrapper install instructions (to be finished)

-## Install the docker images used by the wrapper
+## Install the data and docker images used by the wrapper

 * First, Docker must be installed and running in the machine.
 If it is not, you only have to run next command